-- (a) The least senior position in the employee's current classification. - (b) The least senior position at a lower classification in the current class series or, alternatively, to the same or lower classification in a former class series in which the employee attained status, at the level that will minimize loss of pay. - 2-5.5 Application of Employment Preference between Employees Covered by a Collective Bargaining Agreement and Employees not Covered by a Collective Bargaining Agreement
+- (a) The least senior position in the employee's current classification. - (b) The least senior position at a lower classification in the current class series or, alternatively, to the same or lower classification in a former class series in which the employee attained status, at the level that will minimize loss of pay.

+2-5.5 Bumping Between Bargaining Units

-Application of employment preference between employees covered by a collective bargaining agreement and employees not covered by a collective bargaining agreement is subject to the following additional conditions:
+Application of employment preference between bargaining units is subject to the following additional conditions:

 - (a) Qualification.
 An employee may only displace a less senior employee in a position for which qualified in a classification in which the employee has previously attained status. - (b) Application; exhaustion.
 An employee not covered by a collective bargaining agreement must first exhaust all bumping rights to other positions held by employees not covered by a collective bargaining agreement.
-After exhausting all such rights, the employee not covered by a collective bargaining agreement may then bump into the position covered by a collective bargaining agreement that minimizes loss of pay, subject to the terms and conditions of the collective bargaining agreement.
-If a collective bargaining agreement expressly provides for exclusively represented employees covered by the agreement to bump into positions not covered by an agreement, they may do so only after exhausting all bumping rights under the agreement, and then in accordance with this rule.
-When more than one employee covered by a collective bargaining agreement is eligible to bump into a position not covered by a collective bargaining agreement, the most senior employee receives bumping rights.
+After exhausting all such rights, the employee may then bump into the position covered by a collective bargaining agreement that minimizes loss of pay.
+An employee covered by a collective bargaining agreement must first exhaust all bumping rights to other positions covered by the agreement.
+After exhausting all such rights, the employee may then bump into the position not covered by the collective bargaining agreement that minimizes loss of pay in accordance with this rule.
+When more than one employee is eligible to bump into a position, the most senior employee receives bumping rights. - (c) Total continuous service.
+Employment preference is determined by an employee's total continuous service. - (d) Grievances.
+An employee aggrieved by this rule's application may grieve as provided in rule 8-1 and applicable regulations.